candycode/candycode.github.com/site/about/index.md

 I do have a web presence since 1996 and used my sites to distribute my own developed free software and programming tutorials which although dated I hope they will find room on this website and _GitHub_.

-I lived and worked in Northern Italy...
+[comment]: I lived and worked in Northern Italy...

 <div style="text-align: right"><img src="torino_night_small.jpg"/></div><br/>